-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of BitMax consists of four parts: general information, fees, deposit methods and security.
+A crypto exchnage guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
+This review of BitMax consists of four parts: general info, fees, deposit methods and security.

 BitMax also launched an ICO in the second half of 2018.
 In the ICO, the presented time line detailed that the launch of the “exchange public chain” is to occur in April 2019.
 Earlier than that, in February 2019, incubator investments and ecosystem buildouts are the main happenings according to the timeline.

 The team behind the exchange is spear-headed by three individuals: Han Liu, Ariel Ling and George Cao (George being founder and CEO).
 These individuals all have experience from asset management, banking and finance.

 BitMax supports trading in a decent number of cryptocurrencies.
 You can find all of the biggest ones here.